-Diarrhea is like a passing wind: it comes, makes noise, and slowly leaves without doing any serious harm.
+Diarrhea is like the passing wind: it comes, makes noise, and slowly leaves without doing any serious harm.
 Mostly, the dog recovers without any specialized care.
 But the real problem starts when the owner complains about the presence of blood in the stool.
-Bloody diarrhea or hemorrhagic gastroenteritis is a serious condition that requires immediate and distinctive care.
+Bloody diarrhea or hemorrhagic gastroenteritis can be a fatal condition that requires immediate and distinctive care.
 Most vets treat bloody diarrhea as an emergency and advise the owners of regular monitoring and check-ups.
-So, if your dog or any of your pet has its blood oozing out into the feces, you must at once reach out to your veterinarian.
+So, if your dog or any of your pets has its blood oozing out into the feces, you must reach out to your veterinarian!

 Difference between Malena and Hematochezia

-Blood is composed of red blood cells that can be digested by the enzymes of the digestive tract.
+Blood is composed of red blood cells.
+These RBCs are sacks of hemoglobin.
+Hemoglobin is a protein that can be digested by enzymes of the alimentary canal.
 Since most digestion takes place in the upper part of the alimentary canal (stomach & small intestine), the blood that comes into the lumen of the stomach and small intestine is broken down and digested by the enzymes and appears black in the doo-doo.
 This condition is called Malena.
 Malena indicates a problem in the former part of the digestive system.

 The second condition is when the owners observe fresh blood or red-colored poo.
 The latter part of the digestive tract (large intestine) is affected in this scenario.
 Excreta is bright red and thin.
-Blood is undigested as the large intestine is mainly involved in the absorption of water and minerals.
-This condition is known as hematochezia.
+Blood is undigested as the large intestine is involved in absorbing water and minerals.
+This condition is known as Hematochezia.

-In highly unusual circumstances, it is possible that the poo may contain both digested and undigested blood.
-Differentiation between Malena and Hematochezia is the first step in the diagnosis of the underlying disease and prescription of treatment.
+Rarely, the poo may contain both digested and undigested blood.
+Differentiation between Malena and Hematochezia is the first step in diagnosing the underlying disease and prescribing treatment.

 Causes of Bloody Diarrhea

 Bloody diarrhea is not a disease in itself.
-It is the outcome of other diseases that are either infectious or noninfectious.
-Important causes are listed as follows
+It is the outcome of other diseases and conditions that are both; infectious and non-infectious.
+Important causes are as follow:

 Bacterial and Viral Infect

 Bacteria and viruses are the most common infectious causes of bloody poo.
-The most common cause of bloody scat that I have observed during my veterinary practice is parvovirus.
-The onset of the disease is rapid and causes nausea, dehydration, fever, etc. in addition to bloody diarrhea.
-Furthermore, bacteria such as Salmonella and E. coli are also the notorious causes of blood-soaked stool.
+The most common cause of bloody scat that I have observed during my veterinary practice is the infection due to parvovirus.
+The onset of the disease is rapid and causes nausea, dehydration, fever, and bloody diarrhea.
+Furthermore, bacteria, such as Salmonella and E. coli, are the notorious causes of blood-soaked stool.

 Intestinal parasites live and dwell in the intestine of dogs.
 These parasites suck blood and leave open wounds.
-The blood from these wounds ooze into the digesta and ultimately is seen in the feces.
+The blood from these wounds ooze into the digesta and ultimately comes out through feces.
 The most common parasites in this regard are Giardia, Hookworm, Pinworm, etc.

-A foreign body inside the digestive tract of an animal can cause internal bleeding and severe injuries to the digestive tract.
-The common foreign bodies diagnosed by the vets include bones, small needles, clothes, pins, pieces of plastic and metal, etc.
+A foreign body inside the gut can cause internal bleeding and severe injuries to the digestive tract.
+The foreign bodies found by the vets include bones, needles, clothes, pins, pieces of plastic and metal, etc.

 Particularly bones and needles are occasionally found inside the GIT of dogs.
-Their sharp edges and small sizes make them difficult to locate and remove while causing enormous damage to the mucosa of the intestine.
+Their sharp edges and small sizes make them exhausting to locate and remove while causing enormous damage to the mucosa.

 An ulcer is a sore or wound in the inner wall of the gut.
 A sore or a wound exposes the intestinal contents to the blood supply of the GIT.
 As a result, the blood may come out of the capillaries and get mixed with the excreta.

-Although cancer of GIT is uncommon, it can easily result in gastrointestinal hemorrhage.
+Although cancer of GIT is uncommon, it can easily cause bloody diarrhea.
 Tumors formed inside the GIT are fragile and rupture often.
-With an extensive blood supply, the cancerous mass once ruptured results in extensive internal bleeding.
+With an extensive blood supply, the rupturing of the tumor results in extensive internal bleeding.

 Improper post-surgical care and Trauma

-Intestinal mucosa of a dog is very delicate and any trauma or injury it can be life-threatening.
-In case of any harsh blow or severe external injury, the intestine may rupture or break.
-Furthermore, any sharp object that pierces the belly from the outside can damage the GIT.
-This trauma not only induces external bleeding but can also engender bloody stool.
+The intestinal mucosa of a dog is very delicate, and any trauma or injury to it can be life-threatening.
+In the case of any harsh blow or severe external injury to the stomach or belly, the intestine may rupture or break.
+Furthermore, any sharp objects that pierce the belly from the outside can damage the GIT.
+This injury not only induces external bleeding but can also engender bloody stool.

 Change in feed/ diet

-Frequent and rapid change in the diet is not advised as it can upset the normal balance of GIT.
+A frequent and rapid change in the diet is not advised as it can upset the balance of GIT.
 This overnight change kills beneficial bacteria and disrupts the normal process of digestion.
-Although diarrhea is frequently reported in this case, the incidence of bloodstained feces is low and is rarely reported.
+Although diarrhea is frequent in this case, the incidence of bloodstained feces is low and occurs rarely.

 Side-effects of Medication

-Almost all medicines have some sort of side effects.
+Almost all medicines have some side effects.
 These side-effects can be minor but can also cause deaths.
 Bloody diarrhea is a common side-effect of prolonged antibiotic therapy.

 There are other uncommon causes of bloody diarrhea.
 These causes include liver& kidney diseases, toxins, genetic & autoimmune disorders, etc.